 Having the opportunity to interview a lot of cool people, such as Nick & Drew Lachey from 98° & yep, even Tyra Banks!

-Teaching over 50 classes about jewelry design in 4 different states.
-I've taught everyone from the littlest of kids to girl scout troops and women who were just looking for a new hobby.
+Teaching over 75 classes about jewelry design in 4 different states.
+I've taught everyone from the littlest of kids to girl scout troops and ladies looking to take on a new hobby.

 For a short period of time, I had a handbag line I titled "UREC," which stands for Up-Cycled, Recycled & Eco-Conscious.
 The handbags were made using recycled materials coupled with my own patterns & designs.
 They were so much fun to make, but oh so time-consuming!